aloussase/gaya/docs/reference/control-flow.md

 ## For loops

 For loops in Gaya are used to iterate over sequences.
+Just like with while loops, the body of a for-loop should consist only of statements.
 For example:

 ```
 for x in 42